Fair Trade Tourism operates the world’s first and still only Fair Trade Tourism certification programme.

 During the on-site audit, FLO-Cert auditors will verify compliance with a number of criteria relating to Business Practices & HR, Community Resources, Cultural Heritage and Environmental Practices.

 Thereafter, an audit report will be sent to the tourism business, highlighting areas of non-compliance.
-Once all required areas of non-compliance have been met (within the required timeframe), FTT certification will be awarded.
+Once all required areas of non-compliance have been met (within the required timeframe), Fair Trade Tourism certification will be awarded.

-FTT-certified tourism businesses will be allowed to display the FTT label, signalling to the industry and the marketplace the businesses’ commitment to Fair Trade practices.
-A contract is entered into between FTT and the tourism business for the use of the label and a fee, based on the number of staff, is payable annually.
+Fair Trade Tourism certified tourism businesses will be allowed to display the Fair Trade Tourismlabel, signalling to the industry and the marketplace the businesses’ commitment to Fair Trade practices.
+A contract is entered into between Fair Trade Tourism and the tourism business for the use of the label and a fee, based on the number of staff, is payable annually.